MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/1_Microsoft_Graph/GraphExplorer.md

 Graph Explorer is a tool that allows us to explore and test Microsoft Graph API.

-We are going to make an overview to this tool.
+We are going to take a tour of this tool.

-## Sign in Graph Explorer
+## Sign in to Graph Explorer

-Go to **[Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)** and click in Sign in Wiht Microsoft button.
+Go to **[Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)** and click on the Sign in With Microsoft button.

  ![alt text](/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/media/LoginGraphApi.png)